Our leadership team are all volunteers who provide their time and enthusiasm unconditionally without pay.

 Talking, giggling, making gestures or otherwise misbehaving during flag break and flag down.

-Any young person who receives five yellow cards over the course of an academic term will be suspended from their section meeting for one week following consultation with the Group Scout Leader.
+Any young person who receives five yellow cards over the course of an academic term will be temporarily suspended from their section meeting for one week following consultation with the Group Scout Leader.

 The Leadership Team also reserve the right to set limits on the number of yellow cards that can be received in the run up to an outing or camp in order to participate.